-“Easy” here means a piece which can be learnt by ear for non-readers; all of these have been sung by unauditioned choirs.
+“Easy” here means a piece which can be learnt by ear for non-readers; almost all of these have been sung successfully by unauditioned choirs.
 The sacred pieces below would be suitable for any SATB church choir.

 Most of these pieces can be purchased from MusicSpoke for $2 per copy – browse my MusicSpoke composer page here.
 A few are published by NoteNova.
 The rest can be ordered directly from me by sending an email (please include the name of your choir, how many copies you need, and whether you prefer to print your own or have them posted to you).

 - Mary Morison – 4′, SSATB choir a cappella, fairly easy.
 Buy from MusicSpoke.
 Hear it below: